Why Do My Acrylic Nails Feel Sore?May 17, 2022

 I vividly remember the first time I got acrylic nails.
-I was 15 years old and my mother forced me to get them done for my quinceañera.
-I was a novice to the acrylic life, and immediately after getting them done I felt like a baby deer walking on its four legs for the first time — clumsy AF and unable to do literally anything.
-My nails felt so sore and sensitive afterwards that regular activities like buttoning my jeans, tying my shoes and doing my hair became super uncomfortable.
-Fast forward years later, I do enjoy acrylic nails for their long-lasting nature and complete customizability (I mean, have you seen all these acrylic nail art designs?), but I now only get them done for special occasions because I still get those tender and sore feelings post manicure.
-The last time it happened, it made me wonder what was really going on and if there was anything I could do to help ease the sensation.
-For all of you who feel my acrylic nail pain, we’re giving you the lowdown with the help of celebrity manicurist Gina Edwards.
+I was 15 years old and my mother took me to get them done for my quinceañera.
+I was a novice to the acrylic life, and immediately after getting them done, I felt like a baby deer walking on its four legs for the first time — clumsy.
+My nails felt so sore and sensitive that regular activities like buttoning my jeans, tying my shoes and doing my hair became super uncomfortable.

-What Causes Your Nails to Feel Sore After Getting Acrylics?
+What Causes Nails to Feel Sore After Getting Acrylics?

 After getting acrylics, Edwards says that some people may experience a tightening sensation due to the acrylic forming a firm seal over their nails.
 The sensation may cause your nails to feel sore and sensitive immediately after application.
 “It’s something your nails may not be used to at first, but the feeling usually goes away within the first 24 hours,” she says.

 Another more serious cause of soreness, however, can be from filing your nails down too short.
 For this reason, be sure you do your research and go to a nail salon with skilled and professional technicians.
 Edwards says that if your fake nails still hurt after 24 hours, you should have them removed.